Kaljurand/aceview/branches/1_3/README.txt

 Only needed if you use Eclipse

-* .classpath: Eclipse classpath configuration (additionally set the Eclipse variable PROTEGE41 to point to $PROTEGE_HOME and PROTEGE41_SRC to the Protege source)
+* .classpath: Eclipse classpath configuration
 * .project: Eclipse project file
 * .settings/: Eclipse settings files